- TY Short Films

 Ty students are active members of our school Community.
 As active agents of change, the TY horticulture group created a pathway that would be a permanent fixture in the school.
 The called it a ‘Living Classroom’ and it is a place where students and staff can relax and get some fresh air for their own mental wellbeing.
-At the same time people can read infoemation about the Global Goals for human development The path is around 300m long and will consist of metal plaques with various global goals on them.
+At the same time people can read information about the Global Goals for human development The path is over 300m long and consists of metal plaques with various global goals on them.
 Accompanying the plaques are art designs and sculptures made out of recyclable materials.

 This project was called L.E.A.F, or ‘Leading Environmental Awareness Further’ and the TYs are definitely leading environmental awareness further.